-Our school motto is “Everybody matters” and we achieve this vision by providing an environment in which all of our students flourish and are enabled to achieve to their optimum level.
+Our school motto is “Everybody matters, Everyone achieves” and this vision is bought to life through our ethos of Courtesy, Contribution, Consideration and Cooperation, the 4Cs, that are at the root of the Highgate Woo Way.
+We aim to provide an environment in which all of our students flourish and are enabled to achieve to their optimum level.
 A highly developed and embedded culture of learning is at the heart of everything we do supported by first rate pastoral care.
 When they join us, and throughout their experience at Highgate Wood School, our students find a supportive and friendly environment where high standards of discipline and behaviour are expected and maintained.
 We provide a safe and structured working environment where every individual is encouraged to strive for excellence.

 Our students study a predominantly traditional curriculum with a focus on the core subjects of English, maths and science.
 At Key Stage 4 academic achievement is high, see our Exam Results.
 Our aim is to ensure that all of our students make excellent progress from the point at which they arrive with us in Year 7.